teloxide/teloxide/src/dispatching/repls/preamble.md

 [`Dispatcher`]: crate::dispatching::Dispatcher

-All errors from a the handler and will be logged.
+All errors from the handler and update listener will be logged.